usil/nodeboot-oauth2-starter/readme.md

 ### Creating application resources, users, client and roles

-You will have to create to create users, clients, application resources, options and roles.
+You will have to create to create users, clients, application resources, permissions and roles.
 To do this you should use the `manage endpoints` present in the documentation.

 If you are using angular you can also use our own angular library to have an graphic interface.